Greetings from Morningside Heights!

 While we request that the submission of supplementary credentials be kept to a minimum, there may be occasions where such credentials provide valuable information that the standard application does not.
 If your student plans to submit supplementary credentials, please direct him or her to the instructions detailed here.
 Please note that we specifically ask that students not send collections of award certificates and the like and explicitly direct them to refrain from submitting their applications in binders or folders.

-Students are encouraged to consider visiting the Columbia campus for an information session and tour, sitting in on a class, eating lunch with a current student, or participating in an overnight visit.
+Students are encouraged to consider visiting the Columbia campus for an information session and tour, or sitting in on a class.
 Students can also meet representatives from our office when we travel all over the country and to your area.

 As always, please feel free to contact us with any questions.
 We look forward to working with you and your students this year.